PlusYoung/SI507-FinalProj/README.md

 # Personalized Movie Recommendation System using TMDb and Reddit APIs
-This project is a movie recommendation system based on the TMDb and Reddit APIs.
-It can retrieve specific data based on a valid database provided by the user or according to user preferences using the APIs, and present the information in various forms (including: movie details display, recommended movie ratings distribution chart, similar movie recommendations chart, and movie discussion board display）
+This project is a movie recommendation system based on the TMDb and Reddit APIs in Pythjon.
+It can retrieve specific data based on a valid database provided by the user or according to user preferences using the APIs, and present the information in various forms (including: movie details tree display, recommended movie ratings distribution pie charts, similar movie recommendations graphes, and movie discussion board display）
 ## Prerequisites
 **Libaries:**
 * shutil